cambridge-cares/TheWorldAvatar/Agents/MoDSSimpleAgent/README.md

 - Multi-Criteria Decision Making (`MCDM`)
 - Sensitivity Analysis (`Sensitivity`)

-Others will return only return a the "jobID" and the "SimulationType" in a JSON object and run asynchronously.
+Others will return only the "jobID" and the "SimulationType" in a JSON object and run asynchronously.
 - High-Dimensional Model Representation Surrogate Generation (`HDMR`)
 - Surrogate Generation and Multi-Objective Optimisation (`MOO`)
 - Multi-Objective Optimisation with a pregenerated saved surrogate (`MOOonly`)